Rambi Bazar: Demographics

 According to the 2011 Census of India, Rambi Bazar had a total population of 1,000 of which 510 (51%) were males and 490 (49%) were females.
 There were 104 persons in the age range of 0 to 6 years.
 The total number of literate people in Rambi Bazar was 775 (86.50% of the population over 6 years).

 Economy

 Teesta Low Dam - III Hydropower Plant produces 132 MW of electricity.

 Healthcare

 Rambi Rural Hospital, with 30 beds, is the major government medical facility in the Kalimpong I CD block.
 There are primary health centres at Samthar (with 6 beds) and Teesta Bazaar (with 10 beds).

 Transport

-National Highway 10 passes through Rambi Bazar.
+National Highway 10 connecting Siliguri and Gangtok passes through Rambi Bazar.

-The town also lies near Riyang Railway Station which is the part of under-construction Sivok Rangpo Railway line.
+The town is served by Riyang Railway Station which is the part of under-construction Sivok Rangpo Railway line.
+Bagdogra International Airport is the nearest airport from Rambi Bazaar.